 - Get a standing desk or have a phone call area where you can stand and move around while you talk.
-This helps with your testosterone–because you are taking up more space AND lets you be more engaging and dynamic while you speak.
+This has helped my phone anxiety tremendously.
+Why?
+Testosterone–because you are taking up more space AND lets you be more engaging and dynamic while you speak.

 - Close your email.
 Don’t have anything distracting up as you speak.
 I close all of my tabs and just have their website or profile up so I don’t have my attention pulled away.